quang-m-nguyen/monster-survival-game/README.md

 ## Game Features

 - Free movement in all directions
-- Shooting in four directions (up, down, left, right)
+- Automatic shooting in four directions (up, down, left, right)
+- Toggle auto-fire on/off
 - Monster spawning from all sides
 - Level-up system with weapon upgrades
 - Health system with life steal ability